MattBlack9/MattBlack9/README.md

 ### I am a current student at Texas A&M University earning my PhD of Statistics.
 I previously graduated Brigham Young University with my Bachelor's of Science in Statistics: Data Science.
-Furthermore, I am the co-founder of Knik Valley Analytics, a data consulting company helping organizations in Alaska with all their data needs.
+Furthermore, I am the co-founder of Knik Valley Analytics LLC, a data consulting company helping organizations in Alaska with all their data needs.
 <!--
 **MattBlack9/MattBlack9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.